You know a payday loan can hurt your credit score. But do you have any idea that failing to repay one payday loan can take you to court?

 A payday loan borrower allows the lender to access the borrowers’ checking accounts.
 Apart from that, a lender may require a post-dated check for the amount borrowed plus interest from the borrower.

-The tenure of these loans are typically for two weeks or 15 days and have an annual interest rate of as much as 400%.
+The tenure of these loans is typically for two weeks or 15 days and have an annual interest rate of as much as 400%.

 There are also six states with no limit on payday loan interest rates: Delaware, Idaho, Nevada, South Dakota, Utah, and Wisconsin.